Alaska Fishing Guides

 Situated about seven miles downstream from Naknek Lake on the Naknek River, this fly out fishing lodge offers anglers access to all five species of Pacific salmon and trophy rainbow trout.
 Right next door is Katmai National Park and Preserve, which contains such famous rivers as the Brooks, Moraine, Battle, Contact and Kulik to name a few.
 You can leave the crowds behind with fly outs to all the rivers in Katmai as well as the more remote rivers on the Alaskan Peninsula!

-Daily fly-outs to many rivers located in and around Katmai National Park and the Alaskan Peninsula.
+Daily fly-outs to fish the many rivers located in and around Katmai National Park on the Alaskan Peninsula.

 - Difficulty: Beginner to advanced anglers will all enjoy this fishing trip.
 Customized itineraries are available for more hardcore anglers.